jagadeeshmusali/portfolio/libs/fake-api/README.md

 `route` : The route that you would like to mock

+`delay` : The delay in milliseconds that you would like to apply to the response.

 `method` : The method that you would like to mock(get, post, put, delete)

 `response` : The response data that you would like to return

-`match` : The regex that you would like to match the route with
+`match` : The regex/pattern that you would like to match the route with

 > **Note:** If you dont pass any `match`, the `route` property will be used as the match.
 For example : `https://domain.com/user/all` will be matched with `route: '/user'`